cybergarage/cybergarage-upnp/README.md

 `cybergarage-upnp` is a UPnP™ development package for Java developers. controls these protocols automatically, and supports to create your devices and control points quickly.

-[^1]: UPnP ™ is a certification mark of the UPnP™ Implementers Corporation.

 ## References

 - [Programming Guide (Doxygen)](http://cybergarage.github.io/cybergarage-upnp/)